Chart Color Schemes

 Health

-North Perth's residents are extremely healthy with very low prevalence of common health conditions across all age groups
+North Perth's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Analysis of health metrics indicates robust performance across North Perth, with a very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 69% of the total population (7,483 people), compared to the national average of 55.3%.
+Analysis shows North Perth performing well in health metrics, with both young and elderly experiencing low prevalence of common conditions.
+Private health cover is high at approximately 69% (7,483 people), compared to the national average of 55.3%.

-Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 10.0 and 6.6% of residents respectively.
-A significant majority, 72.5%, report being completely free from medical ailments, slightly lower than the Greater Perth average of 74.5%.
-The area has a notable proportion of seniors, with 15.6% (1,679 people) aged 65 and over.
-Health outcomes among seniors are particularly strong, largely mirroring those of the general population's health profile.
+Mental health issues and asthma are most common, affecting 10.0% and 6.6% respectively.
+72.5% report no medical ailments, slightly lower than Greater Perth's 74.5%.
+The area has 15.6% aged 65 and over (1,679 people).
+Seniors' health outcomes align with the general population's profile.

 Frequently Asked Questions - Health